cloudapp/help/_posts/0000-01-01-clutter-free-screen-shot-sharing.md

 ---
 layout: master
-name: Clutter-Free Screen Shot Sharing
+title: Clutter-Free Screen Shot Sharing
 ---

 It's common to want to share screen shots while keeping a tidy Desktop.
 This is